Update: Thank you for your interest. I am currently not taking on any new clients.

 I worked for eight years as an editor and managing editor at Knopf Canada, Random House Canada, and Vintage Canada (all imprints of Penguin Random House Canada) before going freelance.
-I am also project and development manager with Page Two Strategies.
+I am now Editorial Director with Page Two.

 I’m co-founder and programming director of The Reading Line, an annual reading festival on two wheels that promotes local authors and infrastructure improvements.

 Prior to joining Penguin Random House Canada, I worked at Rebus Creative in Vancouver, where I coordinated the Adopt-a-Library Program, which distributes notable books by BC authors to schools throughout the province.

 I hold an MA in English literature and a postgraduate certificate in teaching and learning in higher education, both from the University of British Columbia.
 For my MA I specialized in spatial studies, book history/print culture, American literature, and autobiography.
 I also studied publishing and editing at Simon Fraser University and Ryerson University, and participated in the 2017 Editing Indigenous Manuscripts course at Humber College, facilitated by Warren Cariou, Cherie Dimaline, Gregory Scofield, and Greg Younging.
 I am the recipient of a Graduate Entrance Scholarship and SSHRC Canadian Graduate Scholarship, the Butler Award, Garner Book Publishing Award, and Rosemary Shipton Award for Excellence in Book Editing.
 In 2017 I was a finalist for the Tom Fairley Award for Editorial Excellence for my work on Yiddish for Pirates by Gary Barwin.